itsnotajulius/NodeJS/NodeNPM.md

      `Just temp install`
    ```

-- Tip: Can send and upload the package.json to others to know what you have installed
+- Tip: Can send and upload the package.json to others so they know what you have installed

 <br>